 Activities during the week typically include adventures such as swimming, a visit to a wildlife park, canoeing on the lake, and the highlight of the week - a day at the fun fair!
 For many of the children, it is the first time they have stayed away from home, or even been on holiday at all.
 The week has been designed and adapted to offer the children an opportunity to take part in new activities that are fun, challenging and increase their confidence levels.
 For our people, this is a great opportunity to project manage an event, work with colleagues from cross-functional groups and lead a team.
 This is just one example of Impact's Learning in the Community initiative.

-Fundraising: Annual Winter Ball
+Fundraising: Snowflake Ball

 Whilst Impact donates staff time and resources to run the holidays, the UK holiday would not be possible without the support of local and national organisations to help raise the funds needed to make the event so special and memorable for the children.
 To read more about our previous event, please click here.